scenerystack/community/docs/reference/api/scenery/PDOMDisplaysInfo.md

 # PDOMDisplaysInfo

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/accessibility/pdom/PDOMDisplaysInfo.ts](https://github.com/phetsims/scenery/blob/main/js/accessibility/pdom/PDOMDisplaysInfo.ts) for the most up-to-date information.

 ## Overview

 Per-node information required to track what PDOM Displays our Node is visible under.
 A PDOM display is a Display that